| Written by Mark Buzinkay

 In addition, port development projects must comply with a wide range of international standards and regulations.
 Such regulations are likely to vary according to the country or region, and port developers must ensure that their projects meet all the applicable requirements.
 This can involve drafting a number of technical documents and reports to demonstrate the project’s compatibility with such standards.

 Funding is also a major challenge of port development.
 In order to secure the necessary resources and investments, port operators usually need to seek financial support from both public and private sources.
-This can involve creating business plans and demonstrating the potential economic impact of the project.
+This can involve creating business plans and demonstrating the project's potential economic impact.

 Finally, port development projects require effective stakeholder management.
 This involves engaging and consulting all the affected parties, providing them with regular updates on the progress of the project, and addressing any concerns they may have.